Create a test plan

 Create test plans to track manual testing for sprints or milestones.
 That way, you can see when the testing for a specific sprint or milestone is complete.

-In Visual Studio Online, select your team project.
+In Visual Studio Team Services, select your team project.
 (If you haven't been here before, use Browse.)

 Go to the Test hub.
 Create a test plan for your current sprint.